samir-hub/life-sim/README.md

 ## Documentation

-See [Backend Documentation](https://github.com/Lambda-School-Labs/ema-therapy-be) for details on the backend of our project.
+See [Backend Documentation](https://github.com/samir-hub/life-sim-backend) for details on the back-end of this project.